Inactive private training establishments

 When a PTE is inactive, PTEs must:

-• maintain any approved programme, even if another tertiary provider holds accreditation for the approved programme
+• maintain any approved programme, especially if another tertiary provider holds accreditation to deliver that approved programme

 • get NZQA approval for any change of ownership during this time

-• make a recovery plan to resume programmes or training schemes, including applying for any programme changes
+• make a recovery plan to resume programmes or micro-credentials, including applying for any programme, micro-credential or sub-contracting changes

 • contact the Ministry of Education to submit international student enrolment data if they are an Unfunded International Provider (UIP)

-• complete the SFP Audit for the previous year and send it to NZQA
+• complete the annual student fee protection assurance report for the previous year and send it to NZQA

 • not keep student fees in a PTE's trust account.